 If you, or someone you know is becoming increasingly forgetful please visit your GP.
 It could be a sign of dementia.

-Dementia Connect, Alzheimer's Society's dementia support service provides people affected by dementia with the personalised support they need, when they need it, by phone, online and face to face.
+Dementia support services from the Alzheimer's Society's dementia support service provides people affected by dementia with the personalised support they need, when they need it, by phone, online and face to face.
 The service operates at a local and national level, connecting people with support in their community, while offering phone and online help seven days a week.
-Please also visit support for people with dementia.
+Please also visit our dementia support.

 Support for carers